adriantreloar/lunch/README.md

 the plan is to:

 + Use tatsu to parse a query language such as MDX
-+ Use the tatsu generated AST to generate instructions for dask to process the query
++ Use the tatsu generated AST to generate instructions for dask-array to process the query
 + Use the MVCC metadata layer to direct the dask graph to the correct files
-+ Scale the design using docker and Kubernetes
++ Scale the computation using docker and Kubernetes